lucarin91/WS-seminar/slides.md

 # Conclusion
 If correctly implemented either web session or token system can have strong security.

-The choose on the two system dependence of the goal of the project.
+The type of authentication system really dependence on the goal of the project.

-But token mechanism are more general and ready for mobile and modern web application.
+But token mechanisms are more general and ready for mobile and modern web application.